 If you’re using the right project management software, you’ll have a dedicated visual for project progress reports to management.
 It will look something like this:

 The Project Portfolio view in Proggio shows every project, presented by milestone.
 Clicking on a project will bring you to the project plan, with even more data available.
 Management can see the project structure, each task’s progress, and more.
 In one clear visual, management can see the milestones laid out for every project.
 With one click, management can see every project plan presented elegantly.
 The best part?
 This portfolio view updates automatically.
-You don’t need to create the visual presentation for management.
+You don’t need to create a visual presentation for management.
 It’s already there, waiting for your chance to show your success.